venovako/AccJac/README.md

 Set the `CR_MATH` variable in a `make` invocation to the cloned `core-math` source code directory path.
 The `COMPILER` and `NDEBUG` variables have to be compatible with those for building the `libpvn` repository; e.g., if `COMPILER=icc` for `libpvn`, then `COMPILER=ifort` or `COMPILER=ifx` here.
 It is recommended to set `NDEBUG=3` for both repositories, unless debugging.
-Other variables should not normally be set.
+Other variables should not be set unless their effects are fully understood.

 ## Running